 As you can see in the chart above, GM’s dividend payment in 2Q 2020 was reduced to $0.

 From a trailing 12-months (TTM) basis, GM’s dividend payout increment was the most generous in 2015 when the TTM amount increased from $1.20 per annum in 1Q15 to as much as $1.52 per annum in 4Q16 in as few as 2 years.

 The TTM dividend payout has since stayed the same from 2016 to 2020.
 However, the TTM amount decreased to $1.14 per common share starting in 2020 2Q, due primarily to the suspension which occurred in the same quarter.

 GM’s Dividend to Earnings Payout Ratio

-Next thing we look at is the GM’s quarterly dividend to earnings payout ratio which is shown in the chart above over a 6-year period from 2014 to 2019.
+The next thing we will look at is GM’s dividend to earnings payout ratio which is shown in the chart above from 2014 to 2020.

-The dividend to earnings payout ratio is the first metric that we talked about at the start of the article.
-It represents an important metric that investors often use to find out the portion of earnings per share that is being paid out as dividend.
+The dividend to earnings payout ratio represents an important metric that investors often use to find out the portion of earnings per share that is being paid out as a dividend.

-When analyzing the payout ratio, the lower the ratio the better the dividend cover will be as it indicates that the company has plenty of flexibility in bumping up the dividend in the future.
-The assumption here is that the company can sustain the same earnings power in future.
+In the analysis of dividend to earnings payout ratio, the lower the ratio the better the dividend cover will be as it indicates that the company has plenty of flexibility in bumping up the dividend in the future.

-As a result, it is always preferable to have a low dividend to earnings payout ratio.
+As such, it is always preferable to have a low dividend to earnings payout ratio.

 Dividend to Earnings Payout Ratio = (Dividend Per Share / Diluted Earnings Per Share) X 100%